kfuku52/cdskit/README.md

 ## Pipe for streamlined analysis
+CDSKIT is designed with data flow through standard input.
 Streamlined processing may be combined with other sequence processing tools such as [SeqKit](https://bioinf.shenwei.me/seqkit/).
 ```
 seqkit seq input.fasta | cdskit pad | cdskit mask | cdskit aggregate > output.fasta
 ```